Community Member

 Southside Chicago, Illinois

-Activists, including Cheryl Johnson, fight to prevent CPS from tearing down historic building in Altgeld Gardens.
+Activists, including Cheryl Johnson, fight to prevent CPS from tearing down historic buildings in Altgeld Gardens.

 Cheryl Johnson with People for Community Recovery (PCR) On their community organizing and advocacy in Altgeld Gardens.
 After the passing of her mother, the late Hazel Johnson, known nationally and internationally as the mother of environmental justice, Cheryl Johnson and PCR have continued to address environmental racism and climate justice.